CliMA/CloudMicrophysics.jl/docs/src/MicrophysicsNonEq.md

 # Microphysics NonEquilibrium

-The `MicrophysicsNonEq.jl` module describes a bulk parameterization of diffusion of water vapour on cloud droplets and cloud ice crystals modeled as a relaxation to equilibrium.
+The `MicrophysicsNonEq.jl` module describes a bulk parameterization of diffusion of water vapor on cloud droplets and cloud ice crystals modeled as a relaxation to equilibrium.

 The cloud microphysics variables are expressed as specific humidities: